Help us support an important amendment

-FORT WAYNE – October is National Residents’ Rights Month highlighting the rights of long-term care residents.
-Marking this observance is the Long Term Care Ombudsman Program’s (LTC Ombudsman Program) annual event the “Power of Together.”
+FORT WAYNE – October is National Residents’ Rights Month and an event, “The Power of Together”, raised funds to support the Long Term Care Ombudsman Program (LTC Ombudsman Program) which exists to live out its mission of resident advocacy.

 FORT WAYNE – The Long-Term Care Ombudsman Program hosted its 2nd annual symposium on August 8th, which brought together professionals serving the senior care community.
 “The Power of Together”, this year’s symposium theme, featured three experts on topics of elder law, mental health, and wellbeing, aimed at educating and encouraging serving the senior community.